Eduardo-J-Morales/Books-Management-API/README.md

 A RESTful API for managing books, built with Flask, Flask-RESTful, SQLAlchemy, and secured with HTTP Basic Authentication.

+> ⚡ **Note:** There is an explanation to install this API below for developer but you don't need to install anything to try this API!
+> An online demo is available here: [Live API Deployment](https://your-api-url.com)
+> (See below for usage instructions and example requests.)

 ## Features

 - CRUD operations for book records